-Our modern day homes are rife with pollutants that can cause a host of health problems.
+Our modern-day homes are rife with pollutants that can cause a host of health problems.
 Chemicals from furniture, floor coverings, paints, detergents, air fresheners, and household cleaners can hover inside poorly ventilated homes, as well as those with good airflow.
-Fortunately, there are many houseplants that will filter these chemicals and clean air naturally, as well as brighten up your living space.
+Fortunately, many houseplants will filter these chemicals and clean air naturally, as well as brighten up your living space.

 Below is a list of the best houseplants for cleaning the toxins out of the air in your home: